makeyourweb-online/simple-site-notice/readme.txt

 Tags: top bar, bottom bar, notice, banner, announcement Requires at least: 5.0
 Tested up to: 6.8
-Stable tag: 1.1.4
+Stable tag: 1.2.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Display a customizable notice bar on your WordPress site – at the top or bottom of the screen.
-Supports HTML, custom colors, font size, padding, and custom CSS.
+Display a customizable notification bar at the top or bottom of your site.
+Perfect for notices, promotions, or announcements.

 == Description ==